AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 The Luma marketing team asks you to implement a summer collection marketing campaign in Journey Optimizer.
 Your challenge is to create a journey in Journey Optimizer.
 Specifically, you must create the required segment, create four messages, and build the journey.

+>![NOTE]
+> If you are working in a shared training sandbox, it is best practice to add your name or initials as a pre-fix to the name of any element you create.
+That allows you to identify your work and

 ### Define the Segment – Active Customers

-Create a segment in Journey Optimizer target with the new summer collection announcement:

-* Name this segment **your name – Active Customers**.
+Create a segment in Journey Optimizer called **your name – Active Customers**.
   * The segment must include only active Luma customers.
   * Active customers are defined as customers who have a tier in Luma’s loyalty program (silver, gold, platinum, or diamond).

 +++**Success Criteria**